-As discussed above, for developing countries in general, and in particularly, for those countries that have the fewest resources or which face public health crisises, royalties should be relatively low.
+As discussed above, for developing countries in general and, in particular, for those countries that have the fewest resources or which face public health crises, royalties should be relatively low.
 The primary reasons for this are as follows:

-- 1. Royalties must be affordable to promote access to medicine. - 2.
-When the market for medicines in developing countries is but a small fraction of the global market, remuneration will not have a first order impact on global R&D decisions. - The benefits of increased access to medicine in the poorest countries are greater than the benefits of higher contributions to global R&D that would obtain from high royalty payments. - 4.
-Governments can support R&D though a variety of mechanisms, including some that are less restrictive in terms of access to medicine, or more efficient in terms of health care priorities.
+- 1. Royalties must be affordable to promote access to medicines. - 2.
+When the market for medicines in developing countries is but a small fraction of the global market, remuneration will not have a first order impact on global R&D decisions. - 3.
+The benefits of increased access to medicines in the poorest countries are greater than the benefits of higher contributions to global R&D that would obtain from high royalty payments. - 4.
+Governments can support R&D though a variety of mechanisms, including some that are less restrictive in terms of access to medicines, or more efficient in terms of health care priorities.

-Simply put, as royalties increase, prices rise (with the VAT and retail mark-ups, more than the royalty itself).
-If the overriding policy objective is to increase access to the medicine, when access is constrained by the price, the royalties have to be modest or the policy objective will be undermined.
+Simply put, as royalties increase, prices rise.
+If the overriding policy objective is to increase access to the medicine, when access is constrained by the price the royalties have to be modest or the policy objective will be undermined.

-It is important to note that when a patent right contributes to a lack of access of essential medicines, there is a very high level of dysfunction for an intellectual property regime.
-This is a more serious concern than cases where prices are abusively high, but still affordable.
-When prices are so high that the poor go without access to a lifesaving medicine, the social cost is unconscionably high.
-This view is at the core of the 2001 Doha Declaration on TRIPS and Public Health, which declared:
+It is important to note that when a patent right contributes to a lack of access to essential medicines, there is a very high level of dysfunction for an intellectual property regime.
+This is a more serious concern than in cases where prices are abusively high, but still affordable.
+When prices are so high that the poor go without access to a life-saving medicine, the social cost is unconscionably high.
+This view is at the core of the 2001 Doha Declaration on the TRIPS Agreement and Public Health, which declared:

-the [TRIPS] Agreement can and should be interpreted and implemented in a manner supportive of WTO members' right to protect public health and, in particular, to promote access to medicines for all.
+the [TRIPS] Agreement can and should be interpreted and implemented in a manner supportive of WTO Members' right to protect public health and, in particular, to promote access to medicines for all.

-In this connection, we reaffirm the right of WTO members to use, to the full, the provisions in the TRIPS Agreement, which provide flexibility for this purpose.
+In this connection, we reaffirm the right of WTO Members to use, to the full, the provisions in the TRIPS Agreement, which provide flexibility for this purpose.

-The policy objective of promoting access to medicine is central of the decision regarding the general level of remuneration, and proposals for royalties that undermine access goals should be rejected.
+The policy objective of promoting access to medicines is central to the decision regarding the general level of remuneration and proposals for royalties that undermine access goals should be rejected.